- Fantastic Team

 The pressure relief valve is damaged

-To adjust the boiler pressure, you can check your manual and if it says that you can repressurise your boiler yourself, proceed with the following steps:
+To adjust the boiler pressure, you can check your manual and if it says that you can repressurise the boiler yourself, proceed with the following steps:

-- Don’t stop watching the gauge – you have to be very careful not to over-pressure the appliance.
+Don’t stop watching the gauge – you have to be very careful not to over-pressurise the appliance.
 If the gauge is located on a weird part on your boiler, you’ll need to get somebody to help you out.
-After you’ve adjusted the pressure, close the filling-loop handles

 Get help from a professional